Increase the value of your business!

 When it comes to patents, you have 12 months from the first national application to file for international protection.
 However, if an international patent filing is made via the PCT, 18 additional months are made available for the formalization of the national filings.

 For industrial designs, you have 6 months to carry out the internationalization without losing the priority date.

 In order to internationally protect your invention, it is vital to adhere to these deadlines of 12 months for patents and 6 months for industrial designs.
 Failure to comply with these time limits will lead to your rights not being granted in the remaining jurisdictions.

 How can we help you with this process?

 With more than 45 years of experience in this sector, we have developed our services for thousands of companies around the world, in all business sectors.
 Thanks to our excellent network of contacts, we are able to present the best solutions anywhere in the world, especially in Portuguese-speaking countries.
 All of this is offered in a highly-affordable and personalized way, with the aim of ensuring maximum success for your business and patents.

-As such, we are available to clarify the details about the different jurisdictions.
-We are experts in the definition of forms of international protection and in the filing of patents, utility models and industrial designs, as well as the translation of patents and licensing processes management.
+As such, we are available to clarify the details about each jurisdiction.
+We are experts of international protection forms of international protection and in the filing of patents, utility models and industrial designs, as well as their translation and licensing processes management.